 If you'd like to get in touch with us and find out more, please use the link below.

 At Churchfields, the Village School, we firmly believe that pupils learn and achieve well through receiving quality teaching from highly trained staff, and this is why we invest so heavily in staff training and school improvement.
 It is our belief that the Pupil Premium supplements the good work we carry out every day at school but does not replace the high standards we set for ourselves to ensure we provide the highest quality education for all our pupils.

 In order to secure the progress of children who may be disadvantaged, the government allocates finances to all schools called the ‘Pupil Premium’.
-Each child in receipt of free school meals receives £1,320 within the school budget, and this money must be spent to provide additional resources, services and support for these pupils so that they can achieve their potential.
+Each child in receipt of free school meals receives £1,345 (from April 2020) within the school budget, and this money must be spent to provide additional resources, services and support for these pupils so that they can achieve their potential.

 It is essential that this money is diligently spent to ensure our children get the most from it.
 Consequently, we use our intimate knowledge of our pupils and families to determine the strategies we employ to secure excellent value for money through the largest impact.

 Barriers to learning for children at Churchfields in receipt of the Pupil Premium are listed below alongside how the school seeks to overcome these: